Chemins de fer de l'Ouest: The old Ouest

 While the line to Saint-Germain-en-Laye was being built, a line to Versailles, another popular Sunday destination, was projected.
 Two lines were built, one from Gare Saint-Lazare to the terminus Versailles Rive Droite, the other from Gare Montparnasse (Barrière du Maine) to the terminus Versailles Rive Gauche.
 James Mayer de Rothschild in conjunction with the Chemin de Fer de Versailles-Rive-Droite, created in 1837, were given the concession to operate the lines.
 The line to Versailles-Rive-Droite, opened on 4 August 1839 and still in use today as Transilien line L, is 19 km long, branching off the line to Saint-Germain at Asnières-sur-Seine.
 The line to Versailles-Rive-Gauche is also still in use today.
-The part between Montparnasse and Viroflay is used by trains from Paris to Chartres and Brittany as well as Transilien Line N. The part between Viroflay and Versailles is used by RER C local trains.
+The part between Montparnasse and Viroflay is used by trains from Paris to Chartres and Brittany as well as Transition Line N. The part between Viroflay and Versailles is used by RER C local trains.